-Amazingly, the researchers reported positive findings!
-They found that, not only was every species showing increases in relative abundance, but that the abundance of the tiger shark had increased by 3% and the abundance of the spinner shark had increased by as much as 14%!
+Excitingly, scientists have found that, not only were populations of the sandbar shark (Carcharhinus plumbeus), blacktip shark (C. limbatus), blacknose shark (C. acronotus), sharpnose shark (Rhizoprionodon terraenovae) and bonnethead (Sphyrna tiburo) all going up in the waters off the east coast of the USA, but the abundance of the tiger shark (Galeocerdo cuvier) had increased by 3% and the spinner shark (C. brevipinna) had increased by as much as 14%!
 This study can give us hope that protective measures can result in the recovery of shark populations (Peterson et al, 2017).

 Species-Specific Protective Measures

 The researchers noted that, whilst the populations of all species were increasing, there were differences in how rapidly each species was able to recover after protection.
 For example, the tiger shark was able to recover so successfully due to their high "fecundity"; a single female tiger shark is able to produce an average of 41 pups every two years in the Atlantic.
 Species with lower fecundity were not able to increase so dramatically.
 Generally, the populations of larger coastal shark species remained depressed initially after implementation of the FMP, whilst smaller species which had younger age-of-maturity, were able to bounce back more quickly (Peterson et al, 2017).